Updated September 2, 2022

 What if you need a custom icon?
 Icons8 has a solution.
 Icons8 is a searchable library of free icons, so you can find the exact style you’re looking for.
 If you need a custom icon, Icons8 can then provide it to you for a small fee.
 It’s easier than designing a complete icon set by yourself.

-Imagine you’re building a social media app.
+Imagine you’re building a social media app for a mobile device.
 How do you let users see each other’s posts?
 Most developers would use a cloud-based back-end to store user data.

 Building a back-end usually involves three components: